 You may be wondering what the proper size is for your dog's crate.
 My simple rule of thumb - only buy a crate that is big enough to let your dog stand up, turn around, and lie down.

-If the crate is any larger, and your pooch will be able to urinate/defecate in one corner, and sleep on the opposite corner (and they will... trust me, I've seen it all!).
+If the crate is any larger, your pooch will be able to pee or poop in one corner, and sleep in the opposite corner (and they will... trust me, I've seen it all!).

 Which brings me to another point.
-When traveling, it is always safer for you (as well as for the dog) to crate him or have a dog seat belt on him.
+When traveling, it is always safest for you (as well as for the dog!) to crate him or use a dog seat belt.
 Many accidents are caused by pets being loose in a vehicle, and in case of an accident, your dog is safer in a crate or in a seat belt, and your own safety may depend on it as well.

 One last reason for crate training a dog is in the case of an overnight veterinary visit.
 Going to the vet is scary enough for most dogs, and being forced into a crate can make it that much more difficult if he's never had to before.
 Having your dog comfortable with a crate will go a long way to making this type of vet visit go a lot smoother.

 Now that you know all these great reasons to crate train your dog, you can see why many people choose to do so.
 A multitude of problems can be prevented by simply choosing to properly crate train your dog.
-Take your cue from me, it's the best way!
+Take it from me, it's the best way!